dhlavaty/word-list/readme.md

 BIP39 was designed to support binary data's length that is a multiple of 32 bits.
 To support data of any length, we came up with an extension, that is 100% backwards compatible with BIP39.

 BIP39 encodes into 11 bits words, where input data is padded by checksum.
 If data length is a multiple of 32 bits, the checksum bits are not longer that 8 bits.
 In cases, when the checksum is 9, 10 or 11 bits long, we will add a `PLUS WORD` to our very last word.
 This will signalize, how many bits is in the checksum.
-For 9 last bits, it is a word "`+abuse`", as that is at the 9th word in BIP39 dictionary.
+For 9 bit checksum, it is a word "`+abuse`", as that is 9th word in BIP39 dictionary.

 #### Example of BIP39+